bihor/backendtools/README.md

 Gridelements infos added to the extension list view.

 Version 2.2.0: extension-key added to composer.json.
-Selectbox and rootline search added to the extension list view.
+List views: search in the rootline and selectbox in the extension-list added.
-Unzip action removed!
+Breaking: unzip action removed!